 Not every child is ready at the same age, but there are several developmental and safety cues to monitor.
 As a general rule, it’s best to get a bed once cribs no longer meet the physical or emotional needs of your baby.

-• Over 35 inches tall: AAP suggests that children this height may outgrow crib dimensions fast.
+• Over 35 inches tall: the AAP suggests that children this height may outgrow crib dimensions fast.

 Benefits of Switching to a Toddler Bed